Wyvernfell is a parameter determining how much damage your attacks deal to the Wyvernsoul Gauge of the monster. So how does it work precisely?

 | Dragon Breaker (XL) | Dragon | Tech | Wyvernfell +25 |

-Building the perfect Wyvernfell Monstie
+Building the perfect Wyvernfell build

 Going through the game Monsties, it becomes possible to build a pretty solid Wyvernfell specialized Monstie.